DataONEorg/dataone-keycloak/README.md

-# Keycloak Installation
+# DataONE Keycloak Deployment

+This is an experimental repository to track deployment of the CNCF Keycloak platform as a potential component within the DataONE authentication infrastructure.

-Following instructions from Bitnami for their helm chart install.
+Currently, we are following instructions from Bitnami for their helm chart install.
+Eventually, we wouold want to develop our own helm chart that likely depends on the Bitnami Keycloak as a subchart dependency.

 ## Info